v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 23. Select **Reset password**.

 24. You should receive an error message indicating that you cannot reset Diego’s password because he has been assigned an admin role.
-In Diego’s case, he was assigned to the Billing Admin role.
+In Diego’s case, he was assigned to the Billing Administrator role.
 Since only Global admins can change another admin’s password, and because Lynne is not a Global admin, she will have to ask Holly Dickson to make this change.
 Select **Close**.

 25. If a survey request window appears, select **Cancel**.

 26. In the **Active users** list, select the **key (Reset a password)** icon for **Joni Sherman**.

 27. In the **Reset password** window for Joni, if the **Automatically create a password** check box displays a check mark, then select this box to clear it.
-Lynne wants to manually assign Joni a password, so enter **P@$$w0rd** in the **Password** field.
+Lynne wants to manually assign Joni a temporary password, so enter **P@$$w0rd** in the **Password** field.

 	This is just a temporary password because Lynne wants to force Joni to change it the next time she logs in.
 Therefore, verify the **Require this user to change their password when they first sign in** check box displays a check mark; if the box is clear, then select it so that it displays a check mark.

 28. Select the **Reset password** button.

-29. On the **Reset password** window, you should receive a message indicating that you successfully reset the password for Joni.
+29. On the **Password has been reset** window, you should receive a message indicating that you successfully reset the password for Joni.
+Select **Close**.

 30. Management has recently discovered that Alex Wilber's username may have been compromised.
 As a result, Lynne has been asked to block Alex's account so that no one can sign in with his username until management is able to determine the extent of the issue.
-In the **Active users** list, select the circle to the left of **Alex Wilber's** name (do NOT select Alex’s name itself).
+In the **Active users** list, select the check box to the left of **Alex Wilber's** name (do NOT select Alex’s name itself).

-	**Note:** Since you are going to run a global command on Alex's account rather than a command associated with his account, you only want Alex's account selected in the list of active users.
+	**Important:** Since you are going to run a global command on Alex's account rather than a command associated with his account, you only want Alex's account selected in the list of active users.
 If any other user account is selected, you must unselect that user account before proceeding.
-Examine Joni Sherman's account, since you just reset her password; uncheck her account if necessary (select the check mark to unselect it).
-Only Alex's account should be selected.
+Examine Joni Sherman's account, since you just reset her password.
+If the check box to the left of **Joni Sherman** is selected, then select this check box to unselect Joni's account. **Only Alex Wilber's account should be selected.**

 31. In the menu bar at the top of the page, select the **ellipsis icon (...)** to display a drop-down menu of additional options.
 In the menu that appears, select **Edit sign-in status**.

-32. In the **Block sign-in** window, verify Alex's email address appears below the window heading.
+32. In the **Block sign-in** pane that appears, verify Alex's email address appears below the **Block sign-in** heading.
 Select the **Block this user from signing in** check box, and then select **Save changes.**

 33. The **Block sign-in** window should display a message indicating that Alex is now blocked from signing in (and no one can sign in with Alex's username in the event that his username was actually compromised).
 In addition, Alex will automatically be signed out of Microsoft services within 60 minutes.
-Select the **X** in the upper right-hand corner of the window to close it.
+Select the **X** in the upper right-hand corner of the pane to close it.

 34. Lynne has just been informed that **Nestor Wilke's** username has also been potentially compromised.
 Repeat steps 30 through 33 to block Nestor from signing in (and to block anyone else from using his username to sign in).

 35. When you tried to block Nestor's sign in, you should have received an error message indicating **Changes could not be saved**.
-The reason that you received this error is that Nestor is a Global Admin, and Lynne is not.
-Only a Global Admin can block another Global Admin from being able to sign in.
+The reason that you received this error is that Nestor is a Global Administrator, and Lynne is not.
+Only a Global Administrator can block another Global Admin from being able to sign in.
 Lynne will need to ask Holly Dickson to make this change. <br/>

-	Close the **Block sign-in** window.
+	Close the **Block sign-in** pane.

 36. You previously blocked Alex Wilber from being able to sign in.
 To verify whether he is blocked, you will attempt to sign in as Alex.
 Log out of Microsoft 365 by selecting the user icon for **Lynne Robbins** (the circle with Lynne's picture in the upper right-hand corner), and in the **Lynne Robbins** window that appears, select **Sign out.**